Updated: Aug 9

 Gangs are groups of people that associate together because they have some sort of common interest, kinship or identity.

 For the entire time I have lived in NZ, I never had a problem with any gang including, Black Power, Mongrel Mob, Head Hunters or whatever.
-For 35 years, my father and his brothers ran a restaurant in The Strand Whakatāne and many of their customers were gang members.
+For 35 years, my father and his brothers ran a restaurant (The Lyric) in The Strand Whakatāne and many of their customers were gang members.
 Never a problem in 35 years.

 Today, gang membership is on the increase.
 But it is not the only thing on the increase in our country.
 Also on the increase are things like homelessness, poverty, wealth disparity, violence and family violence, youth suicide and drug use.
 Faced with this panorama, is it any wonder that some folk take comfort in forming groups and finding their own way in this turbulent world?